 1. Pay Attention to Nutrition

-While it’s important to replenish fluids lost during exercise, it’s equally vital to teach children that water is the best source of hydration.
-Energy drinks can help restore electrolytes lost through sweating, but due to their high sugar content and acidity, they should be consumed sparingly – ideally only during intense workouts lasting 60-90 minutes or more.
+While it is important to balance fluid loss during physical activity, it is equally important to teach our children that water is the best source of hydration.
+Energy drinks can be useful in replenishing electrolytes lost through perspiration; however, due to their high sugar content and elevated acidity, they should be consumed in moderation — reserved for particularly intense training sessions lasting at least 60 to 90 minutes.

 2. Champion-Level Oral Hygiene